exercism/problem-specifications/exercises/baffling-birthdays/introduction.md

 Over 70 people have shown up, including your mildly eccentric Uncle Ted.

 In one of his usual antics, he bets you £100 that at least two people in the room share the same birthday.
-That sounds ridiculous — there are 365 possible birthdays, so you confidently accept.
+That sounds ridiculous — there are many more possible birthdays, so you confidently accept.

 To your astonishment, after collecting just 32 birthdays, you've already found a match.
 Accepting your loss, you hand Uncle Ted his £100, but something feels off.